-Students must specifically be enrolled in the HONR "subject" of a cross-listed course in order to receive Honors credit for the course (though you may still count such courses toward GPAC or other non-UHP graduation requirements).
+Without exception, students must be enrolled in the HONR "subject" of a cross-listed course in order to receive Honors credit for the course.
 This policy is necessary because many UHP students register before all other students at the university, but seats in these cross-listed classes also need to remain open and reserved for other GW students.
 When registering for a cross-listed course, pay close attention to the CRN number so that you register correctly.